Emergency medical personnel in the United Kingdom: Other paramedic grades

 Some paramedics undertake further training or higher educational programs in order to work as advanced practitioners.
-These may be known as community paramedics, paramedic practitioners, critical care paramedics and emergency care practitioners.
+These may be known as community paramedics, advanced clinical practitioners, paramedic practitioners, critical care paramedics and emergency care practitioners.

 Across the country the scope of practice of each advanced paramedic varies, however many can be found offering unscheduled care in situations where the patient does not need to travel to hospital, when the practitioner decides care can be provided without needing to see a GP.
 Some of these roles are very similar to those carried out by specialist nurses, thus, blurring professional boundaries.
 Some roles like advanced practitioner courses and the emergency care practitioner courses are offered to both professions as interchangeable skills are present.

 Many paramedics choose to progress their career by qualifying to further levels, such as by undertaking additional diplomas or higher degrees.

 Paramedics or pre-hospital care providers in the UK may also use other titles such as: